niteya-shah/spinifel/spinifel/sequential/README.md

 multiple data and reference images result in better utilization of GPU resources, and improves performance.

+### Optimized Euclidean Distance

+The optimized euclidean distance uses the expansion of (x - y)^2 and re-formats it into matrix operations to take advantage of Tensor Cores.

 ### Sorting

 The algorithm adopted from GeeksforGeeks is ported onto GPU using CUDA.

+### Optimized Argmin

+Optimized takes advantage of CUB Device Segmented Argmin to use tree based reductions for the GPUs.